주 콘텐츠로 건너뛰기

 We saved the best for last: Zendesk.
 While we may be biased, customer care and self-service are our bread and butter, and our customers will back us up.

 Zendesk allows visitors to browse help center resources by solution (product), administrative topics, guides (for agents and developers), company and community news, and more.
-When a user selects a topic, our website will direct them to the correct page.
+When users select a topic, our website will direct them to the correct page.

-Our FAQ page also allows users to review commonly asked questions for accounts and billing, cross-product, and data privacy—all of which are linked to support center articles.
+Our FAQ page also allows users to review commonly asked questions for accounts and billing, cross-product, and data privacy—all of which link out to support center articles.

 How to create an FAQ page: 8 best practices